denofclojure/community-docs/contributing.md

 ---
 layout: page
 title: Contributing
-description: How to contribute to these pages
+description: "How to contribute to these pages [STUB]"
 categories: [meta]
 ---